wighawag/hardhat-deploy/README.md

 the test task is augmented with one flag argument `--deploy-fixture` that allows to run all deployments in a fixture snapshot before executing the tests.
 This can speed up the tests that use specific tags as the global fixture take precedence (unless specified).

-In other word tests can use `deployments.fixture(<specific tag>)` where specific tag only deploys the minimal contracts for tests, while still benefiting from global deployment snapshot if used.
+In other words tests can use `deployments.fixture(<specific tag>)` where specific tag only deploys the minimal contracts for tests, while still benefiting from global deployment snapshot if used.

 If a test needs the deployments to only include the specific deployment specified by the tag, it can use the following :